THE HOUSE OF EDWARD

 LOW EMISSION ZONE

-Since 2020, Ghent is located in a Low Emission Zone, which means that older cars with high emissions cannot enter the city centre to improve air quality in the city.
-If you want to check whether you can enter the city with your car or look at a map of the location of the zone, you can visit:
+Since 2020, Ghent is located in a Low Emission Zone.
+This means that older cars with high emissions are banned from the city centre in order to improve the air quality in the city.
+Check here whether your car meets the standards.

 - Underground parking Vrijdagmarkt is around the corner and costs around 24 euros for 24 hours